Florence with Excursions to Tuscany & Umbria Countryside

 - Full day Guided Tour of Cortona, Perugia and Assisi with a group

 What's Not Included

-Air flights, cities tax, travel insurance, tips, and anything not specifically mentioned in “What’s Included”.
+Air flights, cities tax, travel insurance, tips, car drop fee to be paid locally and anything not specifically mentioned in “What’s Included”.

 Day 1 - Arrival - Florence

 Arrival in Florence & private transfer to hotel.